 There’s something special about travelling on your own.
 It’s a chance to follow your own schedule, be present, and discover a new place on your own terms.
 As a guide, I get to meet heaps of solo travellers exploring New Zealand, and I always tell them the same thing - Rotorua is a fantastic place to do it.

 Rotorua is a safe, friendly city that’s easy to get around, and filled with adventures that are just as amazing (sometimes even more so!) when you experience them by yourself.
-If you’re planning a solo trip here, I’ve put together a few of my favourite local tips to help you have an unforgettable time.
+If you’re planning a solo trip here, I’ve put together a few of my favourite tips to help you have an unforgettable time.

 Getting around town